clairey-zx81/json-model/TUTO.md

 {
   "#": "People at the University",
   "$": {
-    "#": "Student and Faculty inherit properties from Person", "Person": { "name": "", "birth": "$DATE" }, "Student": { "+": [ "$Person", { "class": 1 } ] },
+    "#": "Student and Faculty inherit properties from Person and add their own", "Person": { "name": "", "birth": "$DATE" }, "Student": { "+": [ "$Person", { "class": 1 } ] },
     "Faculty": { "+": [ "$Person", { "domain": "" } ] }